 Certain food properties can promote weight loss, either by boosting metabolism or reducing appetite.

 The fact that quinoa has a low glycemic index is another important feature, as choosing such foods has been linked to reduced calorie intake (32).

 Although there is currently no study that looks at the effects of quinoa on body weight, it seems intuitive that it could be a useful part of a healthy weight loss diet.

-Bottom Line: Quinoa is high in fiber, protein and has a low glycemic index.
+Summary Quinoa is high in fiber, protein and has a low glycemic index.
 These properties have all been linked to weight loss and improved health.

-It is also tasty and goes well with many foods.
+It’s also tasty and goes well with many foods.

 You can buy quinoa in most health food stores and many supermarkets.

 It can be ready to eat in as little as 15–20 minutes: